MR436/Modelling-Airbnb-s-listings/README.md

   -The Description column had numerous blank spaces, quotes and string lists that needed to be combined into a single string to provide a comprehensive explanation of    the listing.
 For this purpose, nested for loops were utilized
  - Created new function called load_airbnb which returns the features and labels of  data in a tuple like (features, labels).
 The features inlude only numerical data as we going to create Regressor model in next task.

- Features : beds  bathrooms  Cleanliness_rating, Accuracy_rating,  Communication_rating, Location_rating, Check-in_rating,  Value_rating  amenities_count
+ Features : beds, bathrooms  Cleanliness_rating, Accuracy_rating,  Communication_rating, Location_rating, Check-in_rating,  Value_rating  amenities_count
  Label/ Target : Price Night

+# Milestone 2: Create a Regression model